garrypas/dinqyjs/README.md

 findLastIndex(predicate[, start, count])

 Finds the last element in the collection (looping backwards) that matches the predicate, and returns its index position.
-Optionally supply a start position and how many iterations to perform before terminating.
+Optionally supply a start position and how many iterations to perform before terminating

 var index = collection.findLastIndex(function(element) {
     return element === 2;